 - Performing internal audits

 - Performing internal risk assessments

-- Corresponding with state and/or federal agencies regarding potential concerns
+- Communicating with state and/or federal agencies regarding potential concerns

 This Policy creates no rights, contractual or otherwise.
 Statements of policy obtained herein are not made for the purpose of inducing any person to become or remain an employee of UWHC and should not be considered "promises" or as granting "property" rights.
 UWHC may add to, subtract from and/or modify this Policy at any time.
 Nothing contained in this Policy impairs the right of a non-represented employee or UWHC to terminate the employment relationship at-will.
 For represented employees, who are not at-will employees, this Policy does not supersede, limit nor grant any rights beyond those provided by the applicable collective bargaining agreement.